NicksPatties/portfolio-site/src/content/blog/migrating-from-github-pages-to-caddy.md

 However, I wanted to know more about how my site was being used.
 How many people visited the site and read my posts?
 How much computer resources was my site using?
 GitHub Pages does not reveal this information.

-The time has come to move this site to a different location.
-Once that gives me more control and more visibility on how my software is run.
-Today I'll share where my moved my site, the web server I chose to run, and how I quickly see what's going on.
+The time has come to move this site to a different location; one that gives me more control and visibility on how my software is run.
+Today I'll share where I moved my site, the web server I chose to run, and how I monitor my website.

 # Which VPS to use?